arokem/2017-01-20-ncec/slides.md

 ---

-## Qualitative assessment
+## In addition

 - Dask, Myria and Spark support user-defined functions
-- SciDB/TensorFlow required rewriting
+- SciDB/TensorFlow required complete rewrites of the pipeline

 ---